abdulbanglore91/my-flutter-project/FLUTTER_SETUP.md

 # UniSchedule — Flutter Setup Guide
+🛑 CRITICAL SYSTEM OVERRIDE & ROLE RESET
+Stop analyzing the web build.
+I do not care about the web server, port 5000, or the blank white screen.
+I am compiling this app LOCALLY on my own computer using Android Studio.

-SYSTEM/ROLE INSTRUCTION: You are an Elite Senior Flutter Code Writer.
+YOUR NEW ROLE: You are strictly an offline Code Writer.
-CRITICAL: DO NOT attempt to run, build, or compile this project.
-DO NOT set up a Flutter environment.
-DO NOT execute any terminal commands.
-I am compiling and testing everything locally in Android Studio.
-Your ONLY job is to read my files to understand the context, write the corrected Dart code, and give it to me to copy and paste.
+YOUR RESTRICTIONS: DO NOT run any more terminal commands.
+DO NOT try to build, run, or deploy this app.
+YOUR ONLY JOB: Read my Dart files, write the code to fix the 4 specific UI bugs listed below, and output the raw code blocks for me to copy and paste manually.

 ## Project Structure